modflowpy/pymake/README.md

 pymake can be run from the command line or it can be called from within python.

 pymake includes example scripts for building MODFLOW-2005, MODFLOW-NWT, MODFLOW-USG, MODFLOW-LGR, MT3D, and SEAWAT using gfortran on Mac or Linux.
 The scripts download the distribution file from the USGS and compile the source into a binary executable.
-The MODFLOW-NWT script does not work yet with the present version of MODFLOW-NWT due to some non-standard Fortran.
-This should be fixed in future MODFLOW-NWT releases.
+The MODFLOW-NWT script now works with the present version of MODFLOW-NWT.

-pymake includes code for compiling with ifort on Windows, but this has not been tested recently.
+pymake includes code for compiling with ifort on Windows, and limited testing has shown that it is working properly.

-Note that if gfortran is used, the openspec.f file will be changed to:
+Note that if gfortran is used, the openspec.f file will automatically be changed to the following so that binary files are created properly using standard Fortran:

     c -- created by pymake.py
       CHARACTER*20 ACCESS,FORM,ACTION(2)